kurttheviking/orchard-js/README.md

 }
 ```

-`ms` is milliseconds elapsed between invocation and resolution of the priming value after the database write succeeds.
+`ms` is milliseconds elapsed between invocation and resolution of the priming value *before* writing to the database.

 #### `redis:error`